kcsheng/e-commerce-backend/README.md

 Click [here](./demo/demo.gif) to restart the video.
 ![demo of ecommerce backend](./demo/demo.gif)

-### Demo 2: Establish database in MySQL shell, seed the database in node CLI and start server
+### Demo 2: Set up database in MySQL shell, seed the data in node from CLI and start express server

 Click [here](./demo/demo2.gif) to restart the video.
 ![demo of ecommerce backend startup](./demo/demo2.gif)